celestiaorg/docs/how-to-guides/celestia-app-vesting.md

 --> Updating go.mod
 ```

-And set the location as the `CElESTIA_APP_HOME` variable.
+And set the location as the `CELESTIA_APP_HOME` variable.
 We will use this
 for the remainder of the devnet section.

 ```bash